Adrian-LL/docker-wip/toward-data-science.md

 Based on those, a better data science image can be built (as the skeleton `Dockerfile` was already provided).

-## 1st Option - pull the image made by Evheniy
+## 1st Option - pull the image made by Evheniy - or other available images from docker.io
-Please note that my image is a little different.
-I added some additional modules and software.
+(Please note that my image is a little different.
+I added some additional modules and software.)

 ```bash
 docker login